zzbn12345/HEVA_toolkit/README.md

 # HEVA — Heritage Value Extraction and Annotation Dataset

-> Collaborative repository for the **DfV (Design for Values) Institute** project on heritage value extraction and data organization — developed at **TU Delft, Faculty of Architecture and the Built Environment**.
+> Collaborative repository for heritage value extraction and data organization — developed at **TU Delft, Faculty of Architecture and the Built Environment** and with support from **TU Delft, Digital Competence Centre**.

 ---